-The red triangle means the workflow schema isn’t valid since the required settings not yet are set up.
+Please note: The red triangle means the workflow schema isn’t valid since the required settings are not set up yet.

 Editing a schema

-To edit a schema, select it to the left (in this case we will edit the schema My schema created in the Creating a schema section above).
+To be able to edit a schema, you need to click on the schema you want to update, and the editing options will open. (in this case, we will edit the My schema created in the Creating a schema section).

 Managing types and statuses

-Statuses that should be available on the task types can be selected to the right.
+Statuses that should be available on the task types can be selected from the centre of the interface.